-1. 1 Principle
+1.1 Principle

-Wireless power transfer carried out by the S-8471 Series and S-8474 Series refers to non-contact power transfer utilizing electromagnetic induction.
+The wireless power transfer carried out by the S-8473 Series and S-8474 Series refers to a non-contact power transfer utilizing electromagnetic induction.
 The transmitter requires a transmission circuit and a transmitter coil.
 The receiver requires a reception circuit and a receiver coil.

-Power transfer is carried out by aligning the coils at appropriate distance to allow magnetic coupling.
+Power transfer is carried out by aligning the coils at appropriate distance to cause magnetic coupling.